stevetorr/wannier_shift/docs/profiling_test.md

 ### Loading using Spark Cluster with m4.2xlarge

-spark_query.py was ran on a Spark cluster with one Master and two Worker m4.2xlarge instances. m4.2xlarge was chosen as it has 8 vCPUs and using two of it allowed us to experiment with 12 cores, which is what the workstation has.
-The query above (collecting information for orbital 11 - orbital 11 coupling) was also tested here.
+Spark_query.py was run on a Spark cluster with one Master and two Worker m4.2xlarge instances. m4.2xlarge was chosen as it has 8 vCPUs and using two of it allowed us to experiment with 12 cores, which is what the workstation has.
+The query above (collecting information for orbital 11 - orbital 11 coupling) for 40 files was also tested here.
+The next figure shows the execution time and speedup as a function of the number of cores.
+With 12 cores, the execution time of 4 s for dataframe.filter() and that of 3 s were obtained.
+However, the execution time increased for larger number of cores, most likely because the actual number of cores in the instance is smaller due to hyperthreading.

 <img src="../figures/m4.2xlarge.png" width="800">